 Frequently Asked Questions

-Q: Are Topgolf balls the same size as regular golf balls?
+Q: Do Topgolf balls fly as far as regular golf balls?

 Topgolf engineered a ball system where the supply never runs out, regardless of how busy the facility is.